CoquiCoders/beta-book/initial_results/README.md

 We knew the MVP (Minimum Viable Product) we wanted to build is a **streamlined search process that delivers real, customized report of resources available to a given business owner**.

+We decided to pilot the application with 2 Economic Development Agencies, 2 Banks and a municipality to learn before attempting territory-wide adoption.

 ## [MVP](http://biz-finance-123.webflow.com/)